Donaim/miseq-workflow-pres/slides.md

 - Handles high-variability regions (indels, hypervariable loops)

 <!--
-The term "sequencing" refers to the entire transformation from a physical blood sample into a digital string of nucleotides.
+The term "sequencing" refers to the entire transformation from a physical blood sample into digital strings of nucleotides.
 But there are many ways to do that transformation.

 For decades, our lab used Sanger sequencing, consumed by ReCall.